By Sean Fagan

 Every Muay Thai fighter’s dream is to land the perfect head kick knockout, right?
 Unfortunately, if you struggle with hip and hamstring flexibility, it can hinder you from throwing a solid head kick.

 Don’t get me wrong though, you can’t expect to all of the sudden be able to do a split or head kick after just doing a few sessions.
 Like anything else, flexibility takes discipline and commitment to stretch every day.
-Although yoga is great for Muay Thai, you’re also going to want to have a complete stretching routine to follow after your training sessions as well.
-If I were to recommend one proven way to open up your hips and to kick higher (besides yoga) it would be Eric Wong’s Hip Flexibility Solution.
+Although Yoga is great for Muay Thai, you’re also going to want to have a complete stretching routine to follow after your training sessions as well.
+If I were to recommend one proven way to open up your hips and to kick higher (besides Yoga) it would be Yoga For Muay Thai, by my wife, Liz Fagan.

 Ever heard of “the flow state of mind”?